Explained: Why Neymar & PSG squad mocked Haaland with meditation celebration | Goal.com

 Explained: Why Neymar & PSG squad mocked Haaland with meditation celebration

-Neymar and his Paris Saint-Germain team-mates took to mocking Erling Haaland’s meditation celebration during a Champions League victory over Borussia Dortmund after being goaded by the Norwegian striker.
+Neymar and his Paris Saint-Germain team-mates took to mocking Erling Haaland’s meditation celebration during a Champions League victory over Borussia Dortmund, seemingly in reaction to an image that emerged of the Norwegian on social media.

 There were no supporters inside Parc des Princes on Wednesday to witness a 2-0 victory for the Ligue 1 title holders.